Nexmo/nexmo-developer/_documentation/voice/voice-api/code-snippets/download-a-recording.md

 # Download a recording

-In this Code Snippet you see how to download a recording.
+In this code snippet you see how to download a recording.

 ## Example